Psykka/migrash/README.md

 # Migrash

 Migrash a language-agnostic simple SQL migration tool.
 It is designed to be simple and easy to use.
-It is written in Go and is designed to be used in a CI/CD pipelines.
+Developed in Go, it seamlessly integrates into CI/CD pipelines for effortless deployment.

 ## List of supported databases